How ConsumerAffairs uses cookies

 Moving a refrigerator from one location to another requires significant effort and time, especially considering that a refrigerator can weigh hundreds of pounds.
 You not only want to prevent damage to the refrigerator and surrounding property during the moving process, but also ensure you follow all safety precautions to avoid injury to yourself and others.
 For this reason, hiring a professional can be beneficial.

-If you can’t afford to hire help, however, you’ll need to proceed with caution.
-Have at least one other person help you with moving your refrigerator, and follow best practices to protect your fridge and yourself.
+However, if you can’t afford to hire help, you’ll need to proceed with caution.
+Have at least one other person help you with moving your refrigerator, and follow best practices to protect yourself and your fridge.

 Key insights